 There is also talk of restricting access to the beach, and some parts of the beach have already been restricted in order to make room for nesting sites for birds.
 We've already cut back on lighting on the shore to accommodate the turtles during mating season, even though our island is not a primary site for turtle nesting.

 These are all laudable goals, but sometimes they have unintended consequences.
 And often I see that the people who want to restrict access to the beach or restrict others' activities don't want to restrict them for themselves.
 Local residents got all up in arms because one of the entrepreneurs working for the hotel was driving an ATV on the beach to tow his beach umbrellas and beach loungers from the parking lot, a distance of 1/4 Mile.

-Meanwhile, employees at the Turtle Center not only have a huge ATV that they drive up and down the entire length of the beach all day long, they actually sell rides so people can go on "Turtle Expeditions" via ATV on the beach.
+Meanwhile, employees at the Turtle Center not only have several huge ATVs that they drive up and down the entire length of the beach all day long, they actually sell rides so people can go on "Turtle Expeditions" via ATV on the beach.
 In other words, it's not okay for us to use the beach - even to walk on it.
 But it's okay for an environmentalist to do whatever the hell they want, including driving vehicles on the beach.
 There's a certain level of hypocrisy here.

 It is, in a way, like the public transit advocate who thinks we should all be taking the bus but that they have important things to do, such as going to the public transit advocacy meeting - so they need to drive their Subaru.
 Public transit for everyone, except themselves, of course.

 If the response to the survey shows that the homeowners are less enthusiastic about the turtles and trees, this could also be used against us.
 We would be painted as heartless bastards who basically run over turtles in our spare time and chainsaw trees just for fun - and this used an excuse to restrict beach access and tree cutting.
 If we profess a love for turtles and trees, this will also be used against us, with similar results.